PacktPublishing/Architecting-Spring-5-applications/README.md

 ● An understanding of JDBC & XML Schema<br/>
 ● Experience with relational databases
 ### Technical Requirements
-This course has the following software requirements:<br/>
+This course has the following requirements:<br/>
-Minimum Hardware Requirements
+Minimum Hardware Requirements:
 For successful completion of this course, students may require the computer systems with at least the following:

 OS: Mac OS X 10.8 or Windows 7